Weight Watchers Recipe of the Day: Molasses Cookies

 Sometimes I don't know which I like better, eating molasses cookies or enjoying the aroma of molasses, sugar, and spices wafting through the kitchen while they bake!

-According to my calculations, each of these molasses cookies has about calories, Weight Watchers PointsPlus, *4 WW Freestyle SmartPoints.
-Enjoy!
+According to my calculations, each of these molasses cookies has about 86 calories and:

-If you’ve made these soft molasses cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Soft Molasses Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Molasses Cookies Recipe